ShoebV2/Housing-Hub_CDAC_PROJECT/README.md

-# 🏠 Housing Hub – Society Management Web Platform
+# 🏠 Housing Hub – Society Coordination Web Platform

 **Housing Hub** is a web-based platform that simplifies and automates residential society operations.
 It allows: